P1ncushionGh0sty/CometDrg0n/README.md

 > Singlet, not in a system, feel free to educate me on systems if needed bc I'm kinda dumb.

-> Please don't copy my skins or randomly come up to sit w/ or boop me, it's kinda fuckin annoying.
+> Please don't copy my skins.
+I don't have TT/TD but I do find it annoying to randomly get booped or covered/sat on.

 > Usually hanging around the Pokémon area, my default skins are either Wallace, Silver, N, Red, or Piers.